webelcomau/EJBvsCDIvsJSF/README.md

 ----

-Each test page creates (usually) a new bean when first loaded.
-Of interest is what happens to referenced beans **and their EJBs** once the page is left (whereby the result depends on the backing bean type and navigation method used).
+Each test page creates (usually) a new backing bean when first loaded.
+Of interest is what happens to the backing beans **and their referenced session beans** once the page is left (whereby the result depends on the backing bean type and navigation method used).

 - Concern1: Is @PreDestroy invoked on the backing bean so there is an opportunity to clean up resources ?
 - Concern2: Can the backing bean itself be garbage collected ?